Niccolò di Pitigliano: Early years

 Equipped with the reputation that comes from a famous name, the connections and dynastic links with many of the ruling families of Italy, and with their own private fief as a base, both Niccolò Paioletti, and his father Aldobrandino Paioletti made careers as mercenaries taking Condotte (mercenary contracts) with Florence, Siena, the Pope, and the Kingdom of Naples at various times.

 Career as a condottiero

-A chronological list of the Niccolò di Pitigliano's early contracts shows him moving among the same employers and taking service with the same State more than once.
+A chronological list of Niccolò di Pitigliano's early contracts shows him moving among the same employers and taking service with the same State more than once.

 Niccolò di Pitigliano's significant Condotte were as follows: